jibibo/qa/README.md

 quick lookup website for questions you want answered quickly asdfsdf gsdf\
-THIS IS JEWLIAN
+THIS IS JEWLIAN THIS IS BADR
 sdfg
 sdf
 gsdf
 g
-hello world XD SDAKJJU9231DYU81 2YD
+hello world XD SDAKJJU9231DYU81 2YDHOLD ON BRB